hemvip/hemvip.github.io/CHANGLOG.md

 ![start_homepage](/start_homepage.png)

-- Participants click start button at homepage, database will filter and get latest study which status is `new` or `uncomplete`, and update **status** to `started` and redirect to `/prolific` and start study screen.
+- Participants click start button at homepage, first start with attention check, after finish attention check, system  will filter and get latest study on database which studies's status is `new` or `uncomplete`, and update **status**  to `checked`, after click `Start Study`, system will find latest `prolificid`, `studyid`, `sessionid` and update `status` to `started` and redirect to `/prolific` and start study screen.

 #### 3. Participants finish study